Linerre/Eloquent-JavaScript/README.md

 # Eloquent-JavaScript
-This repository contains my solution code files for the exercises in the book *[Eloquent JavaScript](https://eloquentjavascript.net/)*.
+This repository contains my solution code, chapter by chapter, for the exercises in the book *[Eloquent JavaScript](https://eloquentjavascript.net/)*.

 It is my beginner guide on the JavaScript programming language.
-I chose it simply because of the recommendation from many people.
+I chose it simply because of the recommendation from many people around.
 And as uaual I'm trying to finish as many exercies as I could along my reading journey.

 I have some experience coding in Python, and back to the time I was doing so, I just used a text editor and the `python` interpreter (`IPython` for example).

-Soon I realized there is a crucial problme with this habit: **It is hard for me to track the changes I made while tesing on different ideas that I came up with.**
+Soon I realized there is a crucial problme with this habit: **It is hard for me to track the changes I made while tesing on different ideas that I came up with.** Wrong ideas are just such a wonderful treasure that equally enlightens me.

 What if there is a tool like the Microsoft Word that can track the history of changes.
 And hooray!
 Here comes Github!